As revealed to God’s Messenger

-If you think about what life has given you, you could not avoid gratitude—gratitude at a level you have never experienced before, gratitude for the people who lost their lives so that your nation could be free and have progressive institutions, gratitude for the simplest things.
+If you think about what life has given you, you could not avoid gratitude—gratitude at a level you have never experienced before, gratitude for the people who lost their lives so (28:45) that your nation could have free or progressive institutions, gratitude for the simplest things.

 Ultimately, this gratitude is towards God because that is where your natural gratitude will go when you begin to take stock of the miracles of your life.